New Zealand’s Weird and Wonderful Wildlife

 Unfortunately, Hamilton’s frogs are critically endangered with only around 300 specimens remaining on Stephens Island, an island on the Cook Strait.
 They are closely managed by the Department of Conservation.
 A fun fact: Hamilton’s frogs do not croak.

-6. Yellow-Eyed Penguins
+6. Yellow-eyed Penguins

 Yellow-eyed penguins are found around the south-east of New Zealand, Banks Peninsula and Stewart Island.
 They are one of six different species of penguins found in New Zealand and it’s surrounding islands.
-For more information, check out 8 Best Places to See Penguins in New Zealand.
+For more information, check out the 8 Best Places to See Penguins in New Zealand.

 7. Chevron Skink